praveennsubu/Hackerank/README.md

 # hackerank
-Code for challenged I've attemped at www.hackerrank.com .I used the platform to practice Scala and its functional programming features.
+Code for challenges I've attemped at www.hackerrank.com.
+I used the platform to practice Scala and its functional programming features.
+No copyright infingement intended.
+The entire source code in this repository is my own creation.
+Some of the underlying concepts may be borrowed, but the code itself is not.